ZenGo-X/extra-ordinaire/README.md

 ## Specs

-The setup assumes two bitcoin core wallets, one for the buyer called `buyer` and one for the seller called `seller`.
+The setup assumes two bitcoin core wallets, one for the buyer named `buyer` and one for the seller named `ord`.

 The seller lists an Inscription it owns for sale by creating a PSBT with the Inscription as an output.